 Josh reported the 27th Biennial Wisconsin Apprenticeship Conference will be held March 12-13, 2019, at the Madison Marriott West in Middleton, WI.
-The conference theme will be, "Workforce Next," and will focus on the necessity to recruit and retain unconventional and underutilized talent pools.
-The conference will include nearly 30 workshops and five general session speakers.
-It will not include an Apprenticeship Expo.
-BAS will provide a technical assistance guide session for new local committee members on March 11th.
+The conference theme will be, "Workforce Next," i.e. recruiting and retaining unconventional and underutilized talent pools.
+The conference will include nearly 30 workshops, five general session speakers, and a technical assistance guide session, but not the Apprenticeship Expo.
 BAS will mail "Save the Date" notices soon.